mbejger/mbejger.github.io/_posts/2020-04-24-msieniawska-phd-defense.md

 * [Follow-up procedure for gravitational wave searches from isolated neutron stars using the time-domain $\mathcal{F}$-statistic method](https://iopscience.iop.org/article/10.1088/1361-6382/ab3ee5)
 * [Continuous Gravitational Waves from Neutron Stars: Current Status and Prospects](https://www.mdpi.com/2218-1997/5/11/217)

-The Scientific Council of CAMK honored the defence _summa cum laude_.
-The recording of the defence is [available on youtube](youtube.com/watch?v=QnH-2lA189o).
+The Scientific Council of CAMK granted the thesis defence the _cum laude_ honors.
+The recording is [available on youtube](youtube.com/watch?v=QnH-2lA189o).